limiu82214/gojmapr/README.md

 ## Testing

-GetJSON uses the testify package for testing.
+gojmapr uses the testify package for testing.
 To run the tests, use the following command:

 ```bash
 go test -v ./...